abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/argo-cd-gcp/argocd-gitops-workflow.md

 ## Overview

-In this section, you deploy a **production-ready NGINX application** on an **Arm64-based GKE cluster** using **GitOps principles with Argo CD**.
+In this section, you deploy a **production-ready NGINX application** on an **Arm64-based GKE cluster** using **GitOps with Argo CD**.

-All application state is managed declaratively through Git, ensuring consistency, traceability, and automatic reconciliation.
+All Kubernetes resources are declared in Git and continuously reconciled by Argo CD, ensuring the cluster always matches the desired state stored in the repository.

 ## Prerequisite

-Ensure all foundational requirements are in place before starting GitOps deployment.
+Ensure the following prerequisites are met before proceeding:

+* Arm64 GKE cluster is running
-- An **Arm64 GKE cluster** with Argo CD installed and running
+* Argo CD is installed and accessible (UI and CLI)
-- `kubectl` configured to access the cluster
+* `kubectl` is configured for the cluster
-- A **GitHub repository** (empty repository is sufficient) for storing GitOps manifests
+* A GitHub repository to store GitOps manifests (an empty repo is sufficient)
-  Example: `argocd-arm-gitops`

 ## Create GitOps Repository

-Create a local Git repository that will act as the **single source of truth** for application manifests.
+Create a local Git repository that acts as the **single source of truth** for application configuration.

 ```console
 mkdir -p argocd-arm-gitops/apps/nginx
 cd argocd-arm-gitops
 git init
 ```

+* Creates a structured directory for GitOps-managed applications
-This initializes a local Git repository that will later be pushed to your own GitHub repository.
+* Initializes a local Git repository that will be linked to Argo CD

 **Repository structure:**